danielChuks/unique-number-dappGame/workshop.md

       commit();
 ```

-In addition we would then include the salt to the card of Klaus to ensure his card is protected from any malicious mode of Elena.
+In addition we would then include the salt to the card of Klaus to ensure his card is protected from any malicious attack of Elena.

 ```javascript
     // We publish Klaus' hand and the salt.